donovanm21/js_todo_app/README.md

 - Preview for to allow task update and task completion.
 - Categories become selectable again, if ticked the tags will be updated.
 - Priority will be changable as well.
+- Update the complete task to updateTask fucntion.
+- Add the completed task style to the task list retrieval function.

 [Update - 13 Jan 2021]